 - <> Less than or greater than

 Now practice.
-Copy and paste the formulas used in these examples into your workbooks to practice, or download the spreadsheet used in the example above.
+Copy and paste the formulas used in these examples into your workbooks to practice, or right-click this link and choose Save As (or equivalent for your browser) to download the spreadsheet used in the example above.

 Did you find this useful, or did it just confuse you?
 Let us have your comments below.